-I am listed as my mother's agent on her durable power of attorney for health care.
+I am listed as my mother's health care proxy.
 Do I have the right to get her medical records?

 Yes.
-If you have been listed as your mother's agent on her durable power of attorney for health care, you generally have the right to get and correct her medical records that are relevant to making health care decisions on her behalf.
-You have the right of access only while the power of attorney is actually in effect.
+If you are listed as your mother's health care proxy, you generally have the right to get and correct her medical records that are relevant to making health care decisions on her behalf.
+You have the right of access only while the proxy designation is actually in effect.

-Maria's mother signed a health care power of attorney form that gives Maria the power to make health care decisions if her mother is unable to make such decisions. mother was in a bad accident and is not able to make decisions about her health care.
+Maria's mother signed an advance directive that gives Maria the power to make health care decisions if her mother is unable to make such decisions.
+Maria's mother was in a bad accident and is not able to make decisions about her health care.
 Maria now has the right to make health care decisions on her mother's behalf.
 She also has the right to get her mother's medical records.
 For example, Maria has the right to see the records about her mother's current medical condition and treatment.